-The world is currently experiencing increased concentrations of greenhouse gases, rising sea levels, and increased ocean heat.
+The world is currently experiencing increased concentrations of greenhouse gases, and increased heat on earth.

 To address this crisis, a key element is ending our dependence on energy generated from fossil fuels and increasing our use of renewable energy sources.